1.6. Datasets

 Sharing a Dataset:

-#get the project that owns the dataset
+#get the team that owns the dataset

-# get the dataset you would like to tranfer
+#get the dataset you want to share

-strehlow_cook_dataset = band_gaps_project.datasets.get(strehlow_cook_dataset_id)
+strehlow_cook_dataset = band_gaps_team.datasets.get(strehlow_cook_dataset_id)

 1.6.3.
 Files